dfigueiredo/JobSubmitter/README.md

 ## Configuration File

 All the configurations are set in a JSON file for condor or crab submission.
-Multiple task submission can be done.
+Multiple tasks can be defined in a single file, but the tool will submit only when "enable" option is "1".
+The examples bellow are showing the configuration parameters for the condor or crab json file.

 ### Condor